 The actual change-over in the U.K. took place on the day following September 2, 1752 - which was September 14 instead of September 3.
 The year 1753 was the first to fully follow the Gregorian calendar.

-As a PS it should be mentioned that the question of calendars has no major relevance to Boswell's personal papers and journals, as these were of course, with the possible exception of a few letters, entirely written after 1752.
+It should also be noted, that the question of calendars has no major relevance to Boswell's personal papers and journals, as these were of course, with the possible exception of a few letters, entirely written after 1752.

-There are a few references to the matter in The Life of Samuel Johnson, LL.D. where it is written for the year 1752 that "on the 17th of March, O.S., [Johnson's] wife died."
+There are a few references to the matter in The Life of Johnson where it is written for the year 1752 that "on the 17th of March, O.S., [Johnson's] wife died."
 Slightly further on Boswell quotes from the first entry of Johnson's diary for the year 1753: "Jan.
 1, 1753, N.S. which I shall use for the future."